Does more than one person use your PC? Have you ever experienced any of the following?

 - If User Account Control pops up click “Yes”.

-After reading the above and my last post,
+After reading the above as well as my last post,

 How to Add a New User Account to Windows 10, you know how to create and delete user accounts, why you should create user accounts for each user of your PC, how to set account types, and how to create a guest account.
 Go on and set up the user accounts on your computer so you can have a more organized and easy to administrate system.